Admissions Requirements, Procedures and Deadlines

 Checklist of Documents to be Submitted to the UNC Charlotte Graduate School for admission consideration:

-- The online application package submitted to Apply Now at Graduate Admissions
+- the online application package submitted to Apply Now at charlotte.edu

-- (Optional) Official GRE scores (verbal, quantitative, and analytical)
+- official GRE scores (verbal, quantitative and analytical)

 - TOEFL scores (if applicable)

-- Personal Statement addressing the 4 points indicated above
+- Personal Statement addressing the 4 points described above

 - Three letters of reference, at least two of which must be from faculty members.